Man Pulls 5 1/2-Foot-Long Tapeworm Out Of His Body, Blames Sushi Habit

 A Fresno man and avid lover of sushi — more specifically, salmon sashimi — pulled a 5 1/2 foot-long tapeworm out his own body.
 It had been growing inside of him for some time.

-Doctor Kenny Banh recounted the gruesome story as a guest on a recent episode of "This Won't Hurt A Bit," a medical podcast that dissects odd or unusual health cases with experts.
+Dr. Kenny Banh recounted the gruesome story as a guest on a recent episode of "This Won't Hurt A Bit," a medical podcast that dissects odd or unusual health cases with experts.

 As Banh tells it, about two months ago he was working in the emergency room at Community Regional Medical Center in Fresno, Calif., when a young man walked in complaining of bloody diarrhea.
 But, unlike other patients who come in with similar ailments of abdominal pain and cramping, this guy also asked to be treated for worms.